gerald1248/hollows/README.md

 * supports multitouch
 * doesn't disadvantage left-handed users

-It takes the keyboard controls of the 1986 Firebird classic Thrust - and aims to replicate it using only touch controls.
+It takes the keyboard controls of the 1986 Firebird classic `Thrust` and replicates them using only touch controls.

 The original offers five keyboard commands: